rfk/tnetstring/README.rst

 This is a data serialization library.
 It's a lot like JSON but it uses a new syntax called "typed netstrings" that Zed has proposed for use in the Mongrel2 webserver.
-It's designed to be simpler and easier to implement than JSON, with a happy consequence of also being faster.
+It's designed to be simpler and easier to implement than JSON, with a happy consequence of also being faster in many cases.

 An ordinary netstring is a blob of data prefixed with its length and postfixed with a sanity-checking comma.
 The string "hello world" encodes like this::